rse-verification/saida/README.md

   with the exception of certain uses of quantification: universal quantification is supported in the post-conditions, and existential quantification in the pre-condition.
 Other types of ACSL built-in or user defined constructs, such as logical functions and predicates, are not supported.
+* A `\let` binding created outside `\old` or `\at` cannot be used inside that labelled expression.
+Saida rejects this pattern instead of inlining a post-state alias into an old-state expression; move the binding inside the label or write the expression explicitly.

 Aside from the limitations listed above, many more limitations/bugs expected to exist.